shawnohare/conf-archive/README.md

 # Introduction

-Simplicity and speed take precedence over the elaborate and general-purpose.
+Simplicity, speed and portability take precedence over the elaborate and general-purpose.

-The configuration files are organized to take advantage of a basic, fast symlink farm manager similar to `stow`.
-For example, the tree structure of `home` is symlinked to `$HOME`, except that directories are actually created so that app data files do not unexpectedly appear in this repository.
+The configuration files are organized to take advantage of a basic symlink farm manager similar to `stow`.
+For example, the tree structure of `src` is symlinked to `$HOME`, except that directories are actually created so that app data files do not unexpectedly appear in this repository.

-Generally, the files organization is inspired by BSD and the XDG spec.
+Generally, the file organization is inspired by BSD and the XDG spec.

 # Manual Initialization